 - Tracheostomy and mechanical ventilator dependence

-I practice within two centers at Cincinnati Children's: the Aerodigestive and Esophageal Center and the Upper Airway Center.
+I practice within two centers at Cincinnati Children's: the Aerodigestive and Esophageal Center and the Complex Obstructive Sleep Apnea Center.
 These clinics offer multidisciplinary care for patients with complex multisystem medical conditions (including pulmonary; ear, nose and throat; feeding and gastrointestinal disorders).
 We provide coordinated, timely and effective care that ensures open communication, consultation and medical decision-making with every member of a patient’s care team.

 As I work with patients, I perform a large number of airway evaluations.
 I use a technique called flexible bronchoscopy to provide airway procedures under general anesthesia.